wrapl/minilang/docs/library/tasks.rst

    *TBD*

+:mini:`meth (Main: function):tasks: tasks`
+   Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.

 :mini:`meth (Fn: function):then(Then: function): task`
    Equivalent to :mini:`task(Fn,  call -> Then)`.

 :mini:`meth (Fn: function):then(Then: function, Else: function): task` *TBD*

+:mini:`meth (MaxRunning: integer):tasks(Main: function, Arg₃: integer, Arg₄: function): tasks` Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.

+:mini:`meth (MaxRunning: integer):tasks(MaxPending: integer, Main: function, Arg₄: integer, Arg₅: integer, Arg₆: function): tasks`
+   Creates a new :mini:`tasks` set.
+   If specified,  at most :mini:`MaxRunning` child tasks will run in parallel (the default is unlimited).
+   If specified,  at most :mini:`MaxPending` child tasks will be queued.
+Calls to add child tasks will wait until there some tasks are cleared.

 .. _fun-buffered: